Worsl/Worsl/README.md

-Penultimate Computing Student.
+college Student.
 Interested in backend development and artificial intelligence